Stirling-Tools/Stirling-PDF/README.md

   customStaticFilePath: '/customFiles/static/' # Directory path for custom static files
   showUpdate: true # see when a new update is available
   showUpdateOnlyAdmin: false # Only admins can see when a new update is available, depending on showUpdate it must be set to 'true'
+  customHTMLFiles: false # enable to have files placed in /customFiles/templates override the existing template html files

 #ui:
 #  appName: exampleAppName # Application's visible name